Living in Seoul as a Digital Nomad: A Complete Guide

 Read also: Dining in South Korea – everything you need to know

-If you are not into soups, one of the widely popular alternatives is the ubiquitous fried chicken places, very similar to American fast foods such as KFC.
+If you are not into soups, one widely popular alternative is the ubiquitous fried chicken places, which are very similar to American fast foods such as KFC.

-Vietnamese places are also popular for lunch, and the Pho is usually good, but unsurprisingly, it is served with a side dish of Korean radish kimchee.
+Vietnamese places are also popular for lunch, and the Pho is usually good.
+Unsurprisingly, it is served with a side dish of Korean radish kimchee.

 You can also find many good Japanese places.
 However, they are usually more expensive than Korean, American, and Vietnamese-inspired lunch joints.